neetzama/jenkins_study/README.md

 ![jenkins構成図](https://user-images.githubusercontent.com/60305322/82865800-95f9aa00-9f62-11ea-9c8f-50e696a4ff3c.png)

 - Resource construction automation with AWS CloudFormation.
-- Automation of middleware installation and various settings by Ansible.
+- Ansible was used to automate the installation and various settings of the middleware required for the django application.
 - Testing resources built on AWS using Serverspec.
 - CI tool used jenkins.
 - Configuration management tool used GitHub.
+- [Here][10] is the deployed Django application.

 ## Description
 I've only published about Jenkins here.